schwartzray/Project-Gutenberg-MARC/README.md

 264 \1$aUnited States :$bProject Gutenberg,$c2005

-For the titles with no publication data, a 534 note is added 534  \\$nOriginal publication data not identified
+For the titles with no publication data, a 534 note is added.
+534  \\$nOriginal publication data not identified

 For those titles that DO have original publication data, this 534 would be added.
 534  \\$pOriginally published:$cTokyo, Baifukan, 1955

 The fixed field would be treated as so: